Close

 Processing Times by Visa Type

-Tourist e-visas process within 30 minutes when submitted through the official visa migration portal, while standard embassy-processed tourist and business visas require 5-7 business days.
-Work permits demand extended processing of 1-2 months after all required documents are submitted, and consulate visa applications typically process within one week, though may be extended to 30 days or exceptionally 60 days if closer examination is required.
-Peak summer months (June-August) may extend standard timeframes by 3-5 additional days.
+Tourist e-visas are processed within 30 minutes of submission through vmp.gov.kz once an approved invitation is on file.
+Standard embassy-processed tourist and business visas require 5–7 business days.
+Consulate visa applications may be extended up to 30 days or, in exceptional cases, 60 days if closer examination is required.
+Work permits require separate ministry processing of 1–2 months.
+Peak summer months (June–August) may extend standard timeframes by 3–5 additional days.

 Visa Fees and Costs